 They’re not the only potential NJ dispensary that’s been waiting 13 months to hear if they will win a license.

-There is already a dispensary in Montclair that was recently purchased by Ascend.
+There is already an NJ weed store and dispensary in Montclair that Ascend recently purchased.
 Greenleaf Compassionate Center was the first medical cannabis NJ dispensary that opened in New Jersey.
 However, it is not regarded as the best.

-He said New Jersey’s law that prizes municipal autonomy, known as home rule, is similar to those in Colorado where towns set their own rules to allow or restrict cannabis.
+He said New Jersey’s law that prizes municipal autonomy, known as home rule, is similar to those in Colorado.
+Ttowns set their own rules to allow or restrict cannabis.
 That means a company often has to calm people’s fear in the process of opening up a new location.

 “It’s a lot about education, getting city fathers and mothers to understand the industry, and helping people be comfortable with the education,” Leach said.

 “It’s not our first time to the dance,” he added regarding the prospect of opening in New Jersey with Rohan Marley.
-In the past, it has taken two to three years from concept to construction to open an NJ dispensary.
+In the past, it has taken two to three years from concept to construction to open an NJ dispensary and launch an NJ weed store.

 Lightshade Cannabis Company